Signs You’re Dehydrated and How To Rehydrate Fast

 You’re Thirsty

 It might seem obvious to anyone but extreme thirst is a surefire sign of dehydration.
-So when you’re feeling thirsty, have a bit sip of your water.
+So when you’re feeling thirsty, have a sip of your water.
 Your body knows what it needs to keep running properly, and without proper hydration, you’re in for a rude awakening!

 Lightheadedness